ConX/dirorg/README.md

   -h, --help       show this help message and exit
   -b, --batch      Run without asking for directory creation.
-  -v, --verbose    Print debug messages for every action.
+  -v, --verbose    Print messages for every action taken.
   -d, --directory  Recursively determine the content of the directories and
                    group them properly.
   --dry-run        Simulate execution.